UPPMAX/naiss_file_transfer_course/docs/sessions/transfer_tips/README.md

     - [``gzip`` manual](https://www.gnu.org/software/gzip/manual/gzip.html#Sample)
     - [``tar`` manual](https://devhints.io/tar)

+!!! tip "rsync has a option for compressing during the transfer"

+    ``rsync --compress ...`` or ``rsync -z ...``

+    - The file is then decompressed on the destination.

 ## Server to server

 - You can transfer files in an SSH session on one cluster to another cluster.